 - When it comes to lunch, bring something into the office, preferably made at home.
 Avoid busy cafeterias and restaurants.

-- Use audio video technology for inter-office meetings, and avoid close face-to-face contact.
+- Use audio visual technology for inter-office meetings and avoid close face-to-face contact.

 - When required to attend a meeting, make sure there’s separation between attendees.
 Current advice suggests six feet or more.